PRANO1A/prano1a/README.md

  ...
 I want to be loved, but I'm afraid of making mistakes again.
  -

- _You already know my name, and if you want to start a conversation, please don't immediately perceive me as a comfortable and polite person.
-I am completely different, a multifaceted individual who doesn't have a clear "true" self.
-Instead, I wear masks and personalities, and I lie about my true feelings.
-I can withdraw into myself, disappear abruptly, and return just as suddenly.
-If I become attached, I may distance myself out of fear of falling in love or being abandoned.
+ _You already know my name, and if you want to start a conversation, please don't take me for who I seem to be at first glance.
+I am a completely different, diverse person who doesn't have a clear sense of myself.
+Instead, I adapt my personality to the person I'm with.
+I often lie about my true feelings because I don't want to burden others with my problems.
+I can be introverted, suddenly disappear, and return just as suddenly.
+Sometimes I say things without thinking, and if my words or actions have hurt you, please let me know.
+If I become attached, I may withdraw out of fear of falling in love or being abandoned.
 I am always open to communication and spending time together in silence._

 _something between a fox and a dog._